b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 The $__timeFrom and date <= $__timeTo can be controlled from the time bar and are passed to the query.

-The idea of using cassandra for this challenge is to explore it, and learn it, as it provides high performance and scalability.
+The idea of using cassandra for this challenge is to explore it and learn it, as it provides high performance and scalability.
+The query issue can be solved by switching to mongodb or pgsql,mysql.

 ![](images/trends.png)